yuukibarns/snacks.nvim/docs/notifier.md

   timeout = 3000, -- default timeout in ms
   width = { min = 40, max = 0.4 },
   height = { min = 1, max = 0.6 },
+  -- editor margin to keep free. tabline and statusline are taken into account automatically margin = { top = 0, right = 1, bottom = 0 },
   padding = true, -- add 1 cell of left/right padding to the notification window sort = { "level", "added" }, -- sort by level and time
   icons = {